kaidokert/ed25519/README.md

 - For release : `make all`
 - To run code : `cargo run --bin=[keygen|sign|verify] arg1 arg2 arg3`
-- Unfortunately I could not get sign and verify to work as of yet ...
-There are tests however in the file lib.rs which would be interesting to look at.
+- There are test units in lib.rs for most functions used.
+- Alternatively : you can run the programs found under the folder `release` after having done `make all`

 # For cleanup